isabella232/docker-jitsi-meet/README.md

 * 5349/udp for TURN data over UDP
 * 16000-17000/udp for TURN RTP media over UDP

-Also 20000-20050/udp for jigasi, in case you choose to deploy that to facilitate SIP acces.
+Also 20000-20050/udp for jigasi, in case you choose to deploy that to facilitate SIP access.

 E.g. on a CentOS/Fedora server this would be done like this (without SIP access):